A selection of general guides to the rocks and geology of Fforest Fawr UNESCO Global Geopark.

 The 1st edition of the Wales title in this series by the British Geological Survey was published in 2007.
 It replaces the two former guides to North and South Wales.
 It gives a good grounding in the geology of the region.
 (230pp including 1:625,000 scale bedrock geology map of Wales)

-‘The Geology of South Wales’ is a 247 page guide to the rocks of the region which includes a chapter detailing three itineraries around the headwaters of the River Neath and River Tawe as well as a general introduction to South Wales geology.
-Written and published in 2008 by Gareth George and available for £17.75 from National Park centres.
+‘The Geology of South Wales: a field guide’ is a colourfully illustrated 282 page guide to the rocks of the region which includes a chapter detailing four itineraries around the headwaters of the River Neath and River Tawe as well as a general introduction to South Wales geology.
+Originally written and published in 2008 by Gareth T. George, a second expanded edition was published in late 2015 and is available for £18.75 from National Park centres.

 Limestone and Caves